A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 Two-Phase One-Dimensional Turbulence (ODT) Model

-An interactive walkthrough of my doctoral work at the Institute for Clean and Secure Energy.
-This project shows the technical foundation behind my platform work: modeling complex physical systems, reducing computational cost, and translating advanced numerical methods into usable scientific software.
+An interactive walkthrough of my doctoral work: modeling complex physical systems, cutting computational cost, and turning numerical methods into usable software.

 Enterprise R&D Data platforms